jonaskello/virtual-pinball/vpin-components/README.md

 ## Case

 For mounting the PC we don't need a full case.
-An open "test bench case" will be enough and maybe better from a cooling standpoint.
+An open "test bench case" as used [here](http://thingsnotleftunsaid.blogspot.se/2015/06/virtual-pinball-machine-build_30.html) will be enough and maybe better from a cooling standpoint.
 Some examples:

 * [QDIY-PC-JMK6](
 https://www.aliexpress.com/item/QDIY-PC-JMK6-ATX-Aluminum-Alloy-Horizontal-Full-Open-Computer-Case-Chassis/32360817006.html)